-There are internet cafes all over the area with many in Puerto Viejo and Cocles offering high-speed service.
+Also, there are internet cafes all over the area with many in Puerto Viejo and Cocles offering high-speed service.
 An internet cafe just opened up a minute walk down the road in Playa Chiquita.

 Are there safety concerns I should be aware of?

 Our bungalows are very secure and each one has a safe for valuable items such as cameras, passports, etc. The hosts also live on the property.
 As for the area, petty theft is a problem throughout Costa Rica and especially beach towns.
 As is the case anywhere, common sense goes a long way!

 Are there many restaurants?
 What is the food like on the Caribbean?